-- 64. Each of the Defendants listed above have robust diligence processes overseen by sophisticated compliance departments.
+- 64. InterTrust also calculated NAV (net asset values) for Rose City Income Fund II, which it then sent to Ikkurty in Portland for approval before working with him to calculate his fees.
+On this basis, InterTrust knew that the Fund was not generating any revenue through trading, and instead was simply paying distributions-and fees-out of investor capital. - 65.
+As Administrator, InterTrust nonetheless processed these distributions, knowing they were made on a reduced cost basis (i.e., a return of investor capital). - 66.
+Each of the Defendants listed above have robust diligence processes overseen by sophisticated compliance departments.
 Through these diligence processes they learned facts showing that the Rose City Funds were soliciting the sale of unregistered securities.
-Throughout the course of their relationships they had knowledge of a seemingly never-ending stream of illicit transfers of funds between a web of affiliates all controlled by the same individual. - 65.
+Throughout the course of their relationships, they had knowledge of a seemingly never-ending stream of illicit transfers of funds between a web of affiliates all controlled by the same individual. - 67.
 Nonetheless, all of these Defendants provided material aid and participation to the Rose City Ponzi Scheme.
 Without their assistance, the securities transactions at issue would not have been confected, and the distributions that kept the scheme alive would not have been paid.